Baker Street tube station: Bakerloo and Jubilee lines

 After the Victoria line had been completed in the 1960s, the new Jubilee line was proposed which would take a route via Baker Street, Bond Street, Trafalgar Square, Strand, Fleet Street, Ludgate Circus and Cannon Street, then proceeding into southeast London.
 This new line was to have been called the Fleet line.
-The Jubilee line added an extra northbound platform and replaced the Bakerloo line service to Stanmore from the station, opening on 1 May 1979.
+The Jubilee line added an extra northbound platform and took over the Bakerloo line service between Stanmore and Baker Street, opening on 1 May 1979.

 Circle and Hammersmith & City lines

 The initial route on the Hammersmith & City line was formed by the H&CR, running between Hammersmith and Moorgate.
 Services were eventually extended to Barking via the DR and shared with the existing MR tracks between Baker Street and Liverpool Street.
 The route between Hammersmith and Barking was shown on the tube map as part of the Metropolitan line, but since 1990 has been shown separately, the Metropolitan line becoming the route from Aldgate to Baker Street and northwards through "Metro-Land" to Uxbridge, Watford and Amersham.

 The circle line was initially formed by the combination of the MR and DR routes, which were between Edgware Road and South Kensington, Edgware Road and Aldgate via King's Cross St Pancras, South Kensington and Mansion House, and a joint railway between Mansion House and Aldgate.
 Since 1949, the Circle line is shown separately on the map.